isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 **o.
 What is the process and criteria for assessment?**

-*	MMore information on the application process and assessment criteria will be shared in due course.
+*	More information on the application process and assessment criteria will be shared in due course.

 **p.
 Will tenants have access to the assessment mechanism, either to challenge a landlord’s assertion of financial hardship, or to ascertain whether they are eligible?**